RosettaCommons/documentation/build_documentation/Build-Documentation.md

 ##Troubleshooting
 ====================
 Here are some common issues seen with building Rosetta.

+###Dependencies
+Rosetta requires a compiler (most gcc or clang are fine) and the zlib compression library development package.
+Instructions for acquiring either are below, sorted by what sorts of error messages they give if you are missing them.

 **"sh: 1: o: not found"**